Muhthishimiscoding/FormValidatorPlus/readme.md

 - **`rules` (Type: Object)**

    The `rules` object is used to define validation rules for input fields.
-It contains key-value pairs where the key is the input field's name attribute, and the value can be either a string or an array.
+It contains key-value pairs where the key is the input field's name attribute, and the value can be string, object and array.
 Inputs can have multiple rules.

    - **Rules as a String**:
-     If using a string, rule constraints are added after the rule name, separated by a colon (":").
+     If using a string, rule constraints (arguments to that rule) are added after the rule name, separated by a colon (":").
 For example:

      ```javascript
      rules: {